uixprt/helm-lab/README.md

 192.168.49.2 api.local
 ```

-see the app live at: http://client.local/
+see the local app live at: http://client.local/

 remove all by:
 ```shell